uclibs/omeka-s/modules/Sitemaps/README.md

 ## Installing / Getting started

-This module requires Omeka S v3 or greater.
+This module requires Omeka S v4

 * Download and unzip in your `omeka-s/modules` directory.
 * Rename the uncompressed folder to `Sitemaps`.